parbo/vinzclortho/README.md

 This amounts to 250 * 5000000 = 1250000000 requests per day.
 This is 14467 requests per seconds.
 This could be handled by 48 nodes serving 300 req/s each.
 It is probably wise to use a 64 node cluster in this case, since requests are probably not uniformly distributed during the day.
 Such a cluster should be able to handle 19200 to 32000 requests per second.

-Note that this assumes that a load balancer is put in front of the cluster. [[http://blog.rightscale.com/2010/04/01/benchmarking-load-balancers-in-the-cloud/|This test]] seems to indicate that an EC2 cluster with Amazon's ELB balancer should be able to handle that amount of requests.
+Note that this assumes that a load balancer is put in front of the cluster.
+[This test](http://blog.rightscale.com/2010/04/01/benchmarking-load-balancers-in-the-cloud/) seems to indicate that an EC2 cluster with Amazon's ELB balancer should be able to handle that amount of requests.

 The storage needed is 5000000 * 20 * 1KB ~ 100 GB, which is just 1.6 GB per node.
 Note that due to replication it would be almost 5 GB of storage per node.
 Still, it's peanuts.
 It may also mean that the databases are cached in RAM which should be good for read performance.

 ### Why Vinz Clortho?
 Isn't it obvious?
-Vinz Clortho is the [[http://www.gbfans.com/ghostbusters/characters/keymaster/|keymaster]] demon in Ghostbusters.
+Vinz Clortho is the [keymaster](http://www.gbfans.com/ghostbusters/characters/keymaster/) demon in Ghostbusters.